Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Lilo and Sew

-An cute – however sometimes savage – blue alien is the star of this 2002 animated hit, which sees the curious creature escape from the lab by which he’d been genetically modified and kind an unlikely friendship with a younger Hawaiin woman.
-Assessment by Patrick Cremona.
+An cute – however sometimes savage – blue alien is the star of this 2002 animated hit, which sees the curious creature escape from the lab through which he’d been genetically modified and type an unlikely friendship with a younger Hawaiin lady.
+Evaluation by Patrick Cremona.

 Starring: Daveigh Chase, Chris Sanders, Tia Carrere, David Ogden Stiers